Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/TdsBehindProxy.md

     ~~~~

     {% include note.html content="
-     Consult the Tomcat documentation for more information about the <a href=\"https://tomcat.apache.org/connectors-doc/reference/workers.html\" target=\"_blank\">workers.properties</a> file syntax and options.
+     Consult the Tomcat documentation for more information about the [workers.properties](https://tomcat.apache.org/connectors-doc/reference/workers.html){:target='_blank'} file syntax and options.
     " %}

 3. Configure your Apache host to send the appropriate requests to TDS via `mod_jk` and Tomcat AJP.

-   You will use the `JkMount` directives that come with the `mod_jk` to specifiy/match which URL requests should be proxied to the TDS in the Tomcat Servlet Container.
+   You will use the `JkMount` directives that come with the `mod_jk` to specify/match which URL requests should be proxied to the TDS in the Tomcat Servlet Container.

    The following shows an example of configuring an Apache `VirtualHost` with the `JkMount` directives.
 Note that these directives reference the `worker` configured in the `workers.properties` file in the previous step.